-What you need to know about how waste is managed in the province, including Ontario’s new approach to reducing litter and waste in our communities.
+What you need to know about how waste is reduced, recovered and properly managed in Ontario, including our approach to a circular economy.

 On this page Skip this page navigation

 Ontario strives to move towards a circular economy — a system where products are not discarded, but are reused, recycled and used to create new products.

 We are shifting to a waste management approach where:

 - producers are responsible for the waste generated from their products and packaging

 - waste is seen as a resource that can be recovered, reused and reintegrated back into the economy

 This will support the health of Ontario’s environment, communities and economy.

 - reducing litter and waste in our communities through a new Provincial Day of Action on Litter